 - In a large saucepan, combine the reamining 1/2 cup milk, the whipping cream, matcha and 1/2 cup of the sugar.
 Scrape the seeds from the vanilla bean into the pan and add the empty pod.
 Bring the mixture to a simmer over medium heat, whisking until the sugar dissolves.
 Remove from the heat and let steep for 10 minutes.

 - Strain the matcha misture through a fine-mesh sieve into a medium bowl, then stir in the reserved gelatin mixture.
 When the matcha mixture has cooled, add the yogurt and stir to combine; set aside.

 - Using a fork, mash the berries with the remaining 1 tablespoon sugar in a small bowl.
 Mix in the chia seeds.

-- Into the bottom of 6 small juice glasses or dessert wine glasses, spoon about 1 tablespoon of the smashed raspberries.
+- Into the bottom of 6 small juice glasses or ramekins, spoon about 1 tablespoon of the smashed raspberries.
 Slowly pour 1/2 cup of the matcha mixture into each glass.
 Refrigerate for 3-6 hours, until set.